hartsfield/bolt/README.md

 Once a component is created, it must then be added to a `page` by specifying it in a template directive.

+Now lets add a splash page to our website:

+    bolt --autosplash=test.jpg

+This command will generate a splash page with the `companyName` shown in front of `test.jpg`.
+Place an image named `test.jpg` in `public/media`, and you should see the following:

+You can generate a new, empty component, called `test1` with the following
+command:

+    bolt --new-component=test1